Raffaello/bros/README.md

 It is using an identity paging for the first 4MB of RAM only at the moment.

-> TODO ...
+> TODO ... (move to higher-half, set up the stack pointer, etc...)

 #### Physical Memory Management

-for now a simple silly bitset allocation and tracking. slow to find a free chunk, susceptible to fragmentation
+for now a simple bitset allocation and tracking for a page frame.
+Slow to find a free chunk and susceptible to fragmentation.

 > TODO improvements

 #### Virtual Memory Management

-for now a simple 1st 4MB identity paging. no real management happening yet
+for now a simple 1st 4MB identity paging. no real management happening yet.

 > TODO